 Figure 9.
-Zonal-mean zonal wind in the northern hemisphere troposphere in 1980-2019, May-Sep ERA5 data. (a) elimatology, (b) Eurasian heat waves (HWs) and (c) climatology - HWs.
+Zonal-mean zonal wind in the northern hemisphere troposphere in 1980-2019, May-Sep ERA5 data. (a) climatology, (b) Eurasian heat waves (HWs) and (c) climatology - HWs.

-increased amplitudes of the positive geopotential height anomaly over Northern Europe, otherwise typical for the extended summer period, and a negative geopotential anomaly over the North Atlantic and central Asia.
+Our analysis focuses on the Rossby waves with the barotropic structure within the troposphere that is characteristic of the midlatitude circulation during HWs.
+The reconstructed physical space picture of the Eurasian HWs is in agreement with previous studies (Lau and Kim, 2012; Behera et al., 2012; Coumou et al., 2014; Teng and Branstator, 2019).
+We find largely increased amplitudes of the positive geopotential height anomaly over Northern Europe, otherwise typical for the extended summer period, and a negative geopotential anomaly over the North Atlantic and central Asia.
 The anomalous circulation extends throughout the lower stratosphere.
 In addition, there are westward and northward shifts in the circulation.
 During HWs, the zonal mean westerlies somewhat weaken near their climatological maximum at 45°N but get twice stronger in high midlatitudes (centred at 75°N).
 Future work should couple these findings with the study by Wirth and Polster (2021) on the role of Rossby waves in processes leading to the double jet formation, recently discussed for Eurasian HWs by Rousi et al. (2022).

 The statistical analysis is carried out on the complex time series of the Hough expansion coefficients representing Rossby modes across many horizontal scales with the troposphere-barotropic vertical structure.
-We demonstrate that the energy distribution of a single mode follows a $\chi^2$ -distribution.
+We demonstrate that the energy distribution of a single mode follows a χ^2 -distribution.
 Statistics of the normalised energy anomalies shows that the zonal mean state (k=0) and the planetary-scale (k=1-3) circulation are more skewed than the synoptic and smaller scales, with extended right tails.
 Increased skewness of the distribution hints to the reduction in active degrees of freedom.
 This can be interpreted as less independent modes contributing to the observed variability, either because the number of total modes is smaller or because there is temporal coherence between different modes.

-During the Eurasian HWs, the skewness in planetary-scale Rossby waves increases while the opposite occurs in the zonal mean state.
-The increase in skewness ean be linked with a for planetary-scale waves reveals the decrease in the number of active degrees of freedom during HWs.
+During the Eurasian HWs, the skewness in planetary-scale waves increases while the opposite occurs in the zonal mean state.
+The increase in skewness can be linked with a decrease in the number of active degrees of freedom during HWs.
 This aligns with the results of Lucarini and Gritsun (2020) which are based on the atmospheric stability during Atlantic blockings.
-Based on the $\chi^2$ -skewness, we estimate a reduction of the active degrees of freedom for the planetary-scale Rossby waves during Eurasian HWs of about 25% compared to climatology.
+Based on the χ^2 -skewness, we estimate a reduction of the active degrees of freedom during Eurasian HWs of about 25% compared to climatology.